ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/wifi.md

-# WiFi #
+# WiFi

 The [WifiInterface](https://github.com/mbedmicro/mbed/blob/master/features/net/network-socket/WiFiInterface.h#L37)
-provides a simple C++ api for connecting to the internet over an WiFi device.
+provides a simple C++ API for connecting to the internet over a WiFi device.

 There are multiple WiFi components that implement the WiFiInterface class.
 For this example, the [ESP8266Interface](https://github.com/armmbed/esp8266-driver) is used.